Are You Represented?

 In this situation, the licensee represents you and you alone in the transaction.
 You receive all duties owed through representation, as shown on the AREC Disclosure.
 Remember: There may be a licensee from the same office as your designated licensee assisting the other side of the transaction, but this may differ from office to office.

-Now that you know about representation, speak with your Alaska Real Estate Agent and decide what is best for you!
+Now that you know about representation, speak with your Alaska Real Estate Licensee and decide what is best for you!